2600projects/CRTPi-RGB/README.md

 _____

-**Recommended Optional Prerequisites: Install these prior to installing the zips!**
+**Recommended Optional Prerequisites: Follow the instructions below on when to install these.
+They must be installed prior to installing the zips!**

 	Install the following themes: snes-mini, gbz35, gbz35-dark Install the following opt packages: lr-fbalpha2012, lr-mame2000, lr-mame2010, lr-snes9x2002, scraper, skyscraper
 	Install the following experimental packages: lr-mame2003-plus, lr-mame2016

-**Optional Prerequisites: Install these prior to installing the zips!**
+**Optional Prerequisites: Optional packages some may use and can be installed at any time**

 	Install the following themes: minijawn, Super-Retroboy
 	Install the following opt packages:
-	Install the following experimental packages: attractmode, retropie-manager
+	Install the following experimental packages: lr-mame, attractmode, retropie-manager

 _____

-**Instructions: This is recommended to be installed on a fresh Retropie install on a 3B or 3B+ using the 4.6 official image.
-Anything you overwrite is your own fault at this point!**
+**Instructions: This is recommended to be installed on a fresh Retropie install on a 3B or 3B+ using the 4.6 official image.**
+**Some basic understanding or familiarity with the Linux command line and RetroPie is recommended**

     **Start with the RPI without the adapter plugged in using an HDMI Monitor** Install Retropie
-    Connect to WiFi or Ethernet with internet access Update Retropie and the underlying OS using Retropie-Setup  (A kernel upgrade changed the audio layout and the zips account for that)
+    Enable SSH, WiFi, SAMBA, etc you may need or use Connect to WiFi or Ethernet with internet access Update Retropie and the underlying OS using Retropie-Setup  (A kernel upgrade changed the audio layout and the zips account for that and need the upgrade)
-    Install any Optional Prerequisites
+    Install any Optional Prerequisites listed above
-    Download the CRTPi-RGB-2600.zip into your root folder (cd /) with the command "sudo wget https://github.com/2600projects/CRTPi-RGB/raw/master/CRTPi-RGB-2600.zip"
-    ***WARNING: THE NEXT STEP WILL OVERWRITE GAMELIST.XML FILES AS SHOWN IN THE REPRO!
-BACK UP ACCORDINGLY!!***
-    Unzip and overwrite files with the command "sudo unzip -o -q CRTPi-RGB-2600.zip" Remove the zip with the command "sudo rm CRTPi-RGB-2600.zip" Power off the Pi with the command "sudo poweroff" and remove power once the green light stops blinking Install any 2600 RPi Adapter
+    Download or copy the CRTPi-RGB-2600.zip into your root folder (cd /) with the command "sudo wget https://github.com/2600projects/CRTPi-RGB/raw/master/CRTPi-RGB-2600vX.zip" where X is the release number Unzip and overwrite files with the command "sudo unzip -o -q CRTPi-RGB-2600vX.zip" where X is the release number Remove the zip with the command "sudo rm CRTPi-RGB-2600vX.zip" where X is the release number Power off the Pi with the command "sudo poweroff" and remove power once the green light stops blinking Install any 2600 RPi Adapter
     **At this point, HDMI will no longer be used**
-    Put SD card back in Pi and power on while connected to your output device Drop to the command line or connect via SSH
+    Put SD card back in Pi and power on while connected to your output device Quit EmulationStation to go to the commandline or connect via SSH

-    **Need to add Instructions to change ownership to all files and emulationstation directory files** Restore read/write access to the files you have overwritten with the command  "sudo chmod a+rw -R /opt/retropie/configs/" Restore execute access to the runcommand scripts with the command "sudo chmod a+rwx /opt/retropie/configs/all/*.sh" Launch into RetroPie-Setup with the command "sudo ~/RetroPie-Setup/retropie_setup.sh" Go to "Configuration/Tools > resetromdirs" and run it Choose "Perform Reboot" from the menu to reboot your Pi.
+    **Need to add Instructions to change ownership to EmulationStation directory files** Restore read/write access to the files you have overwritten with the command  "sudo chmod a+rw -R /opt/retropie/configs/" Restore execute access to the runcommand scripts with the command "sudo chmod a+rwx /opt/retropie/configs/all/*.sh" Restore read/write access to files with the command "sudo chmod a+rw -R /home/pi/RetroPie/splashscreens/" Restore file ownership with "sudo chown -R pi:pi /home/pi/" Restore file ownership with "sudo chown -R pi:pi /opt/retropie/configs/" Launch into RetroPie-Setup with the command "sudo ~/RetroPie-Setup/retropie_setup.sh" Go to "Configuration/Tools > resetromdirs" and run it Choose "Perform Reboot" from the menu to reboot your Pi.